It's not a great time to visit, President Trump

 What is the best way to unpick the whole thing?

-If you are British Prime Minister Theresa May, you opt for the judicious leak, distancing yourself from the whole thing by letting a friendly reporter know your guest was having second thoughts about the whole thing anyway.
+If you are British Prime Minister Theresa May, you distance yourself by not talking about it.

-Which is how we end up being told that of course Donald Trump's state visit has not been canceled.
-It is still very much on, even if no actual date has been set.
+Donald Trump's State Visit to the UK was not mentioned by the British head of state -- The Queen -- in her address to Parliament earlier today.
+British media previously reported that the visit has been put on ice due to a lack of public support.
+Downing Street denies this, claiming that no date has been decided yet.

 It is easy to assume that Trump's political travails and boorish missteps are the problem.